How to make the MacBook Air SuperDrive work with any Mac

 To be able to continue using the SuperDrive (Apple’s name for the CD/DVD read/write drive), the Optibay came with an external USB case which worked fine, but was ugly.
 And I didn’t want to carry that around, so I left it at home and bought a shiny new MacBook Air SuperDrive (by 2012, Apple USB SuperDrive) for the office.

 It just didn’t occur to me that this thing could possibly not just work with any Mac, so I didn’t even ask before buying.
 I knew that many third-party USB optical drives work fine, so I just assumed that would be the same for the Apple drive.
 But I had to learn otherwise.
 This drive only works for Macs which, in their original form, do not have an optical drive.
-Which are the MacBook Airs and the new Minis [Update 2013-11-10: the model left with an optical driver is the non-retina MBP 13"].
+Which are the MacBook Airs and the new Minis [Update 2013-11-10: the only model left with an optical drive is the non-retina MBP 13"].

 At this point, I started to search the net, finding hints, disassembling Mac OS X USB drivers and finally patching code in a hex editor which was the first, but ugly, solution to make the superdrive work, and gave me the information to eventually find the second, much nicer solution presented below.
 For those interested in the nitfy details of disassembling and hex code patching, the first approach is still documented here.